Pediatric Anaphylaxis

 Overview

-Patients with signs of poor profusion should be placed in a modified Trendelenburg position with the legs elevated.
+Patients with signs of poor perfusion should be placed in a modified Trendelenburg position with the legs elevated.
 Crystalloid fluids should be given rapidly if the patient is hypotensive or has other signs of shock.

 To see complete information on Anaphylaxis, please go to the main article by clicking here.

-Airway Management
+Airway management

 Continuous positive airway pressure (CPAP) may be considered before using an advanced airway (eg, noninvasive pharyngeal airway, endotracheal intubation) if the child is unable to maintain his or her airway, has decreased oxygen saturation, and/or has a decreasing level of consciousness.
 The use of noninvasive positive pressure (eg, CPAP) may help avoid the need for an advanced airway.
 In patients with signs of significant hypoxia, an advanced airway (eg, supraglottic airway device, endotracheal intubation) should be considered.
 The airway should be secured with an endotracheal tube early in cases of upper airway obstruction.

-Epinephrine Administration
+Epinephrine administration

 Recall that children are more likely to have compensated shock in which tachycardia and signs of hypoperfusion (eg, decreased peripheral pulses, cool extremities) are present, but the blood pressure is normal.[32]
 A systolic pressure of less than the 5th percentile for age would indicate uncompensated shock, which correlates to the following: